xled/xled-docs/README.rst

 Client implementations
 ----------------------

-There multiple clients, libraries or just small projects that can be used to control Twinkly devices:
+There are multiple clients, libraries or just small projects that can be used to control Twinkly devices:

 * `xled`_  - python library and command line interface
 * `xled_plus`_ - Addons to the XLED package, to create nice effects for Twinkly LED lights